Christine Winegar wrote me…

 Thanks in advance!

 This article was posted on Saturday, June 28th, 2008 at 9:20 am and is filed under Countries & Cultures, Finger Plays, Hungarian, Hungary, Languages, Nursery Rhymes, Questions, Readers Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 14 Responses to “Can Anyone Help with Some Hungarian Rhymes?”